splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

 .. meta::
    :description: This page describes Unified Identity between Splunk Cloud Platform and Splunk Observability Cloud, including how to set it up.

-Splunk Cloud Platform offers Unified Identity with Splunk Observability Cloud.
+.. note:: Splunk Cloud Platform offers Unified Identity with Splunk Observability Cloud.

 What is Unified Identity?